 The Coastal Studies Institute

 The campus, completed in 2012 and awarded the LEED Certification, demonstrates how architecture can seamlessly develop a relationship with the surrounding ecosystem.
-UNC-CSI was also awarded with:
+CSI was also awarded:

 - 2014 Chicago Athenaeum International Architecture Award for Best New Global Design

 - 2014 AIA Triangle Honor Award